 Hardness: 1,290 (in Janka hardness scale rating)

-Oak is an excellent wood option for kitchen cabinets that has become popular for traditional-styled homes because of its timeless aesthetics.
+Oak is an excellent wood option for kitchen cabinets that has become popular in traditional-style homes because of its timeless aesthetics.

-But the aesthetics of the cabinets can also blend excellently with other design styles.
+However, the aesthetics of the cabinetry can also blend excellently with other design styles.
 This hardwood option is available in white and red versions.

-White Oak: Versatile when matched with many design styles, white oak is known for its light and golden hues perfect for a contemporary appearance.
+White Oak: Versatile when matched with many design styles, white oak is known for its light and golden hues, which are perfect for a contemporary appearance.
 It has the same durability as red oak but is also a bit stronger, which is why it costs a bit more.

 Red Oak: Common for traditional American kitchens, red oak cabinets have this prominent medium brown color with a combination of straight and curved grain patterns.